NimaFathi/posepred/ARGS_README.md

 optional arguments:
   - interactive         Use interactions between persons (bool)
   - annotate		(only for JAAD and PIE) Implies that to use dataset_path as annotation path or a path to images. in this context, we generate annotations using openpifpaf then create static files afterward. (bool)
   - image_dir           (only for JAAd and PIE) define this parameter if annotate = True and it implies the directory for images to creat annotation based on. (str)
   - annotation_path     (only for JAAD and PIE) define this parameter if annotate = False and it indicates the path to annotations. (str)
   - skip_num        	Number of frame to skip between each two used frames (int) (0 implies no skip) (str)
+  - load_60Hz           This value is used only for 3DPW
   - use_video_once      Use whole video just once or use until last frame (bool) (default: false)
   - output_name         Name of generated csv file (str) (for default we have specific conventions for each dataset)
   - save_total_frames   This value must be 'true' for random_crop_dataset and flase for other datasets (bool) (default: false)